tobami/littlechef/README.md

 You can also install Chef Solo without asking for confirmation:
 `fix node:MYNODE deploy_chef:ask=no`

 Note that if you already have Chef Solo installed on your nodes, you won't need this.
-Also, if you previously installed Chef using any other procedure, please don't use the deploy_chef installation method, removing the chef first might be a good idea.
+Also, if you previously installed Chef using any other procedure, please don't use the deploy_chef installation method, removing chef first might be a good idea.

 ### Cooking